 - Affiliate marketing

 - Using display ads

-Fast forward to 2020, and I’m making a full-time income blogging – and 85% of my income comes from affiliate marketing!
+Fast forward to 2020, and I was already making a full-time income blogging.
+Since then, 85% of my blog income comes from affiliate marketing.

-And that’s why I’m sharing my experience and strategies in this guide “Affiliate Marketing for Dummies”!
+That’s why I’m sharing my experience and strategies in this “Affiliate Marketing for Dummies” guide!

 I felt like I had finally figured out the secrets to successful affiliate marketing!
 (Ha!)

 But I was determined to learn as much as possible about affiliate marketing for dummies (read: beginners!) and bloggers and take my income to the next level.